 PLC produces a number of tables, maps and graphs regarding the population of Seminole County and the community nursing home bed inventory.
 The applicant illustrated projected growth in the elderly cohorts for residents of Seminole County.
-The reviewer notes that the applicant utilized 2016 as baseline instead of the more up-to-date and appropriate 2017 or 2018 baseline.
-The reviewer has included the most pertinent tables below.
+The reviewer notes that the applicant utilized CY 2016 as baseline in the two tables comparing beds per thousand and population projections instead of the more up-to-date and appropriate 2018 baseline.
+The reviewer has included the applicant's most pertinent tables below.